-Isle Royale National Park is a hiker’s paradise.
-With no roads on the island, the only way to get around is to hike or boat from one part of the island to the other and to the many islands around the main island that make up the park.
-The main island is 45 miles long by 9 miles wide.
-The island is open from mid-April to October depending on the weather.
+Even though it’s one of the most remote national parks, Isle Royale is a hiker’s paradise with spectacular views of the heart of Lake Superior.
+With no roads on the island, the only way to get around is to hike or boat from one part of the island to the other and the many islands around the main island that make up the park.
+The main island is 40 miles long by 9 miles wide.
+The island is open from mid-April to October depending on the weather with peak season from early June to late August.

 Getting To Island Royale National Park

 Getting there is challenging but that is a big part of the adventure.
-Since Isle Royale National Park is in the middle of Lake Superior, the only way you can get there is by boat and seaplane.
-There are three ferry boats going to the island and they are the most common way of getting there since seaplane is much more expensive.
+Since Isle Royale National Park is in the middle of Lake Superior, you can only get there by boat and seaplane.
+Three ferry services going to the island are the best way of getting there.
+There are also Isle Royale seaplanes but they are more costly.

 Houghton MI

 The Ranger III leaves from Houghton, MI for a 6-hour journey one way to Rock Harbor.
 This ship is more limited on the days it goes to and from the island.
 It heads over to the island twice and week and then leaves the next morning for the return trip.
-Cost is around $70 for adults and $35.00 for children depending on when you go.
-All supplies for the island is shipped on the Ranger.
+All supplies for the island are shipped on the Ranger.

 Grand Portage MN

-The Voyager II leaves Grand Portage, has a drop off at Windigo then heads to Rock Harbor.
+The Voyager II leaves Grand Portage, has a drop-off at Windigo than heads to Rock Harbor.
 It’s almost a 7-hour ride to Rock Harbor.
-Boats run May through September several times a week depending on the month.
-The advantage of the Voyager is if you are backpacking, you can arrange (prior to departure) for the boat to drop and pick you up at numerous docks on Isle Royale.
+Boats run from May through September several times a week depending on the month.
+The advantage of the Voyager is if you are backpacking, you can arrange (before departure) for the boat to drop and pick you up at numerous docks on Isle Royale.
 Prices vary depending on where you are going.

 All boats will carry your gear up to 100 lbs. for free.
 After that, there will be additional charges.
 Also, canoes and other boats and equipment can be transported for additional fees.